sovrynn/ecdo/6-LITERATURE-MEDIA/velikovsky/README.md

 ### p1 ch7 quotes

 Joshua

+141: "THE HOT HAILSTONES which, at Moses’ intercession, had re- mained suspended in the air when they were about to fall upon the Egyptians, were now cast down upon the Canaanites.”
+1 These words mean that a part of the meteorites of the cometary train of the days of Exodus remained in the celestial sphere for about fifty years, falling in the days of Joshua, in the valley of Beth-horon, on the same forenoon when the sun and the moon stood still for the length of a full day."

 pg 143: Many authors have dealt with the story of Phaethon; the best known version is a creation of the Latin poet Ovid.
 The chariot of the sun, driven by Phaethon, moved “no longer in the same course as before.”